Sherry wines - Vinos de Jerez - Manzanilla, Oloroso, Pedro Ximenez, Fino, Palo Cortado, Amontillado

 Equipo Navazos as a “marquista”

-I should add the fact that you can sometimes hear criticism on Equipo Navazos and other recent bottlers that have followed their path.
-This is driven by the idea that as a boutique bottler their only job is selecting the best casks in a cellar, putting their label on it and taking the credit.
-They are said to be exploiting the historic treasures in the bodegas around Jerez and not doing much to highlight the incredible work of the bodega behind them.
-In fact some bodegas would never work with them and use the word marquista (frame-maker) as a kind of swearword.
+I should add the fact that you can sometimes hear criticism on Equipo Navazos (and other bottlers that have followed their path).
+This is driven by the idea that as a boutique bottler their only job seems to be selecting casks in a cellar, putting their label on it and taking the credit.
+Some say they are exploiting the historic treasures in Jerez and not doing much to highlight the incredible work of the bodega behind them.
+In fact some bodegas prefer not to work with them and use the word marquista (frame-maker) as a kind of swearword.

-I’m also convinced Navazos have paved the path for more expensive premium sherry in general: many bodegas now have very old, limited releases of their own, which have proven to provide more financial oxygen to a bodega than selling € 5 supermarket wines.
-In recent years Equipo Navazos have also widened its work by also moving towards (small-scale) production and starting new soleras for the future.
+I’m also convinced Navazos have paved the path for smaller bodegas and more expensive premium sherry in general.
+Many bodegas now have very old, limited releases of their own, which have proven to provide more financial oxygen to a bodega than selling € 5 supermarket wines.
+In recent years Equipo Navazos have also widened their work by moving towards (small-scale) production and starting new soleras for the future.
+While technically never a wine producer, they develop interesting ideas and work closely with bodegas to make them happen.

 About the Author